Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 3. If possible, make sure to include comments describing what your code does.
 4. Write clear, concise commit message(s).
 5. Push changes to your forked repository and when you are ready to get your changes reviewed, create a new PR from your forked repository.
-6. If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.
+6. If your PR fixes an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.
 7. Someone from the maintainers will review your PR and will take the further steps.

 NOTE: To contribute to the Documentation, follow the same steps as above.